 FAQs from Transfer Applicants

-Here are the most common questions we get from transfer applicants who are planning to apply to UCLA.
+Here are the most common questions from prospective transfer applicants interested in UCLA.

 Q: What is the next available term that I can apply to UCLA?